Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 There are no strict rules or diet to follow after an abdominoplasty, but sticking to light meals and snacks for several days is recommended.
 Be sure to drink plenty of water and stay hydrated, then slowly transition to incorporating fruits, yogurt, soups, vegetables, and whole grains.

-Take eating healthy seriously to lose weight after a tummy tuck, because regaining the weight can cause added scarring, stretch marks, loss of skin elasticity, and discouragement due to reversing the effects of the surgery.
+Take eating healthy seriously to slim down after a tummy tuck, because regaining the weight can cause added scarring, stretch marks, loss of skin elasticity, and discouragement due to reversing the effects of the surgery.

-What Exercises Are Best After Getting a Tummy Tuck?
+Exercises That Are Best After Getting a Tummy Tuck

 Minimal exercise should be done for 8-12 weeks after your procedure as the body heals; leisurely walking is advised to stay active without getting too intense and anything involving the abs should be avoided for this period, including powerlifting, running, or any competitive sports.

-Since full recovery can take anywhere from 2-6 months, stay in touch with your doctor or surgeon to determine when it’s safe to be more active, integrate workout routines, and get a total body workout.
+Since full recovery can take 2-6 months, stay in touch with your doctor or surgeon to determine when it’s safe to increase activity levels, incorporate workout routines, and achieve a total body workout.

-How To Maintain Weight and/or Slim Down After a Tummy (Lose Even More Fat & Prevent Weight Gain)
+How To Maintain Weight & Slim Down After a Tummy (Lose More Fat & Prevent Weight Gain)

-Those who have a tummy tuck likely have some experience with weight loss methods, whether that be weight loss surgery, dieting or exercise and maintaining one’s weight or losing more fat comes down to the same 3 steps for weight loss
+Those who have had a tummy tuck likely have experience with weight loss methods like surgery, dieting, or exercise, and maintaining or further reducing weight comes down to the same 3 steps for weight loss.

 Food & “Dieting”: As mentioned, weight loss and maintenance boils down to calories in vs calories out although counting calories or dieting isn’t 100% necessary since intuitive eating or mindful eating alongside movement can result in a healthy weight and/or weight loss.
 It may be best to count calories but it’s not for everyone.